jfauske/ramday-200325-phpstan/PHPStan.md

 Hi all, and welcome to this Ramday session dedicated to PHPStan.

 In this session I hope to ignite a little spark of curiosity into a really cool tool that have the potential to save us a lot of grief and gray hairs.
-I've personally found that once you start tapping into the powers of PHPStan, you can save a tremendous amount of time you previosuly spent debugging your code.
+I've personally found that once you start tapping into the powers of PHPStan, you can save a tremendous amount of time where you previosuly spent debugging your code.

 In this session I plan to talk a little bit about these topics: